TREEcg/specification/specs/0-introduction.md

 <div class="informative">
     Thanks to the [member extraction algorithm](#member-extraction-algorithm), a data publisher can choose to define their members in different ways:
-    1. As in the examples above: all quads with the object of the `tree:member` quads as a subject (and recursively the quads of their blank nodes) are by default included (see also [[!CBD]]), except when they would explicitely not be included in case 3, when the shape would be closed.
+    1. As in the examples above: all quads with the object of the <code>tree:member</code> quads as a subject (and recursively the quads of their blank nodes) are by default included (see also [[!CBD]]), except when they would explicitely not be included in case 3, when the shape would be closed.
     2. Out of band / in band:
         - when no quads of a member have been found, the member will be dereferenced.
 This allows to publish the member on a separate page.
         - part of the member can be maintained elsewhere when a shape is defined (see 3)
-    3. By defining a more complex shape with `tree:shape`, also nested entities can be included in the member
+    3. By defining a more complex shape with <code>tree:shape</code>, also nested entities can be included in the member
-    4. By putting the triples in a named graph of the object of `tree:member`, all these triples will be matched.
+    4. By putting the triples in a named graph of the object of <code>tree:member</code>, all these triples will be matched.
 </div>

 # Definitions # {#formalizations}

-A `tree:Collection` is a set of `tree:Member`s.
+A <code>tree:Collection</code> is a set of <code>tree:Member</code>s.
 The set of members MAY be empty.

-A `tree:Member` is a set of (at least one) quad(s) defined by the member extraction algorithm (next subsection).
+A <code>tree:Member</code> is a set of (at least one) quad(s) defined by the member extraction algorithm (next subsection).

-A `tree:Node` is a dereferenceable resource of `tree:Relation`s and a subset of (`⊆`) members of the collection.
-In a `tree:Node`, both the set of `tree:Relation`s as the subset of members MAY be empty.
+A <code>tree:Node</code> is a dereferenceable resource of <code>tree:Relation</code>s and a subset of (<code>⊆</code>) members of the collection.
+In a <code>tree:Node</code>, both the set of <code>tree:Relation</code>s as the subset of members MAY be empty.
 The same member MAY be contained in multiple nodes.

-A `tree:Relation` is a function denoting a conditional link to another `tree:Node`.
+A <code>tree:Relation</code> is a function denoting a conditional link to another <code>tree:Node</code>.

-Note: The condition of multiple `tree:Relation`s to the same `tree:Node` MUST be combined with a logical AND.
+Note: The condition of multiple <code>tree:Relation</code>s to the same <code>tree:Node</code> MUST be combined with a logical AND.

-A View is a specific set of interlinked `tree:Node`s, that together contain all members in a collection.
+A View is a specific set of interlinked <code>tree:Node</code>s, that together contain all members in a collection.
 A specific view will adhere to a certain growth or tree balancing strategy.
 In one view, completeness MUST be guaranteed.

-A `tree:search` form is a IRI template, that when filled out with the right parameters becomes a `tree:Node` IRI, or when dereferenced will redirect to a `tree:Node` from which all members in the collection that adhere to the described comparator can be found.
+A <code>tree:search</code> form is a IRI template, that when filled out with the right parameters becomes a <code>tree:Node</code> IRI, or when dereferenced will redirect to a <code>tree:Node</code> from which all members in the collection that adhere to the described comparator can be found.

 # The member extraction algorithm # {#member-extraction-algorithm}

-The first focus node is the object of the `tree:member` triple.
+The first focus node is the object of the <code>tree:member</code> triple.
  1a.
 If a shape is set, [create a shape template](#shape-template-extraction) and execute the shape template extraction algorithm
  1b.
 If no shape was set, extract all quads with subject the focus node, and recursively include its blank nodes (see also [[!CBD]])
  2. Extract all quads with the graph matching the focus node